Imerslund–Gräsbeck syndrome: Pathogenesis

 Cubam is composed of two molecules, amnionless (AMN) and cubilin.
 Cubilin is a multi-ligand protein that contains eight epidermal growth factor (EGF) repeats and 27 CUB domains, from which the four active domains (CUB5-8) collectively get involved in binding interaction with the IF-Cbl complex.
 Whereas, amnionless is an apical transmembrane protein which is expressed in both intestine and kidney, and it seems to assist the subcellular localization and endocytosis of the cubilin by binding to its amino-terminal residues.
 Cubilin specializes in recognition of the "vitamin B_{12}-IF" complex and attaches to it, while amnionless (AMN) is responsible for initiation of the endocytosis of complex and the subsequent absorption of vitamin B_{12}.
 It is at this point that the pathology of IGS syndrome occurs by preventing the absorption of vitamin B_{12}, and can be caused by a mutation in either the amnionless (AMN) portion or the cubilin portion of the receptor.

+Diagnosis

+Diagnosis of Imerslund–Gräsbeck syndrome can be suspected by macrocytic anemia, vitamin B12 defieciency, and persistent proteinuria.
+Also, thrombocytopenia, high levels of homocysteine and methylmalonic acid in serum or urine, and moderate leukopenia and neutropenia can also be a diagnostic marker.
+The diagnosis gets confirmed by molecular testing of AMN and CUBN gene; Schilling test can be used.